saikiran009/Plant_Seedlings_Classification/README.md

 Data Collection : https://www.kaggle.com/c/plant-seedlings-classification

-Preprocessing and Model Training is done as shared in the script
+Preprocessing and Model Training are shown in the attached script